nlin0/hi-401k/README.md

    npm run dev
    ```

-   The frontend will be running at `http://localhost:5173` (or another port if 5173 is taken)

-#### Access the Application
+#### Access hi-401k!
 - Open your browser to the frontend URL (typically `http://localhost:5173`)
-- Make sure both the backend and frontend servers are running for full functionality
+- Make sure both the backend and frontend servers are running
+- That's all!
+Explore the application